 Batman: Arkham Origins – Gotham

-While not the best received Arkham game in the series, there is something special about seeing Gotham covered in a layer of snow and decorations in Arkham Origins, with the chill of winter being the perfect backdrop to a younger Batman’s battle against the odds.
-It is also a lovely nod to ‘80s flick Batman Returns, which also sees Gotham set to a Christmas backdrop.
+While not the best-received Batman game in the series, there is something special about seeing Gotham covered in a layer of snow and decorations in Arkham Origins, with the chill of winter being the perfect backdrop to a younger Batman’s battle against the odds.
+It is also a lovely nod to 1980s flick Batman Returns, seeing Gotham set to a Christmas backdrop.
 In one particularly heart-wrenching moment, Alfred wishes Bruce (aka Batman, spoiler alert) a ‘Merry Christmas’ over their comms, reminding you who you really should be spending the holidays with rather than beating goons to a pulp in the streets.

 Dead Rising 4 – Willamette

 Nothing lets the sheer madness and creativity of Dead Rising shine brighter than Willamette at Christmas.
 It is a playground for protagonist Frank West to unleash havoc among the undead that roam the place.
 Returning for the first time since the series’ original iteration in 2006, Frank brings his unique brand of photojournalism to investigate why an outbreak has occurred once again, this time on Black Friday.

 Willamette’s oddly jolly atmosphere – complete with Christmas jingles and gaudy neon decorations – is the perfect setting for you to let off some steam against the legions of zombies.
 It hardly matters whether your weapon of choice is a baseball bat adorned with fairy lights, a gun that launches festive ornaments, or a wand that turns murderous hordes into yet more malevolent gingerbread men, Willamette caters to a merry, bloody Christmas.
 Goodwill to all men!
 Except the dead.

 Borderlands 2 – How Marcus Saved Mercenary Day